Soham murders: Maxine Carr

-Maxine Carr was born Maxine Ann Capp.
-She was born in Grimsby, Lincolnshire, on 16 February 1977, the second of two daughters born to Alfred Capp and his wife, Shirley (née Suddaby).
+Maxine Carr was born Maxine Ann Capp in Grimsby, Lincolnshire, on 16 February 1977.
+She is the second of two daughters born to Alfred Capp and his wife, Shirley, née Suddaby.

 The marriage between Capp's parents was marred by frequent arguments.
 Following a heated argument in mid-1979, Shirley ordered her husband to leave the household.
 Shortly thereafter, she and her daughters moved to the village of Keelby.
 Alfred seldom maintained contact with his wife and children, and refused to provide any financial support for his daughters.
 Capp and her older sister were largely raised by their mother and grandparents.
 The family regularly experienced financial difficulties, but Shirley would later state she "spoiled" her daughters to the best of her financial ability.

 As a child and adolescent, Capp was viewed by her peers as a timid outcast, with few friends.
 She performed poorly academically, but always aspired to become a teacher.

-By the time Capp entered adolescence, she was slightly overweight, leading her to become insecure about her physical appearance.
+By the time Capp entered adolescence, she was slightly overweight, leading her to become insecure about her appearance.
 She had shunned the company of boys as a child, but as a teenager craved – but seldom received – the attention of boys her age, occasionally leading to bouts of binge eating in addition to her developing the habit of self-harming.

 By the age of 15, Capp weighed more than 10stone, resulting in her being bullied by her classmates.
 In an effort to lose weight, she developed a habit of forcing herself to vomit after eating.
-This led to her developing anorexia at 16, with her weight at one stage plummeting to 6stone, and her mother forcing her to eat in order for her to regain weight.
+This led to her developing anorexia at 16, with her weight at one stage dropping to 6stone, and her mother forcing her to eat in order for her to regain weight.